Cage Fight with Bruce Thornton

 It was a very good book.

-cage fight but i don't think it does justice myself i know you don't take it badly bruce but i i think your original title was superior but nevertheless
+Cage Fight, but I don't think it does justice myself.
+I know you don't take it badly, Bruce, but I think your original title was superior.

-And then Paul Ray, I think everybody knows that monumental work work he wrote on Republic's Ancient and Modern.
+he looks at civil dissension in the civil war.
+And then Paul Ray, I think everybody knows that monumental work he wrote on Republic's ancient and modern.

 My God, it's 400,000 words.